Build vs Buy: The Hybrid AI Strategy Reshaping CX

 5. CX suites will reorganize around agents

-Not chatbots or templates, but workflow-specific and vertical agents embedded across the lifecycle.
-The teams that build the right data architecture now will benefit most from this shift.
-The teams that invest early in clean data architecture and workflow orchestration will benefit most from this shift.
+Not chatbots and templates, but workflow-specific agents embedded across the lifecycle.
+The winners will be the teams that invest early in clean data architecture and workflow orchestration.

 If you’re building, buying, or operating in this space, I’d love to compare notes.

-Please reach out at faraaz@inorganicedge.com or on my LinkedIn.
+You can reach me at faraaz@inorganicedge.com or on LinkedIn.

 Sources